Pros On The Loose: Tony Scott

 Scott’s remarkable half-century radio run began, interestingly, on American Forces Network (AFN) in Taiwan.
 In 1979, Scott landed his first big stateside gig at WPGC/Washington.
 That was followed by a stop at the legendary WIFI-92/Philadelphia in the early ’80s before Scott headed west to Denver, where he worked at KIMN & KPKE.

 Scott eventually landed in Los Angeles, where he notably cracked the mic at KIIS-FM, KRTH (K-Earth 101), 95.5 KLOS (as host of The 7th Day album spotlight show and longtime back-up host to Bob Coburn on the syndicated Rockline), and the late KSWD (100.3 The Sound).
+He also spent over 20 years as afternoon host on Westwood One’s Classic Rock Network.
 Scott continues to work with several companies, including AFN, where he hosted a daily feature for the last 20 years that is carried worldwide on the network.

 Scott can be contacted at tscotta2017@gmail.com.